 For years, brands have been laying the groundwork to win over Gen Z — a generation that, even back in 2019, wielded up to $333B in influence.
 Today, Gen Z accounts for 40% of US consumers — and by 2026, Gen Zers will comprise the largest consumer base in the country, surpassing even Millennials.

-Problem is, 2020 disrupted a lot of the strategies brands had been leaning on to make inroads with Gen Z. Individuals in this generational cohort already had limited dollars, strong opinions, and lots of companies contending for their attention — and then came the pandemic, an economic downturn, a string of natural disasters, and a nation-wide movement for racial justice.
-After such a tumultuous year, Gen Zers have only become more discerning and values-driven.
+The problem is, unsurprisingly, 2020 disrupted a lot of the strategies brands had been leaning on to make inroads with Gen Z. Individuals in this generational cohort already had limited dollars, strong opinions, and lots of companies contending for their attention — and then came the pandemic, bringing with it an economic downturn, a string of natural disasters, and a nation-wide movement for racial justice.
+After such a tumultuous year, Gen Zers have only become more discerning and value-driven.

 To find out what brands need to do to reach Gen Z in a post-2020 climate, we asked several of our experts for their advice.
 Read on to find out what they had to say, and where to go next with your Gen Z strategy.

 Authenticity is everything — that was the message we heard again and again.
 This generation is informed.
 They can see through the bullshit.
 If your marketing says one thing but your actions say another, they’ll find out and dismiss you.

 Be genuinely authentic.
 Gen Z is savvy and discerning — they don’t want a brand that just pays lip service.
 To connect with Gen Z, brands need to take actions that demonstrate a true commitment to their customers.